brharper-clgx/Niko/backstory.md

 "Some of then..."
 I choked back tears.

 The room seemed to grow cold.
 Luther look like a snake coiled to strike me.
-After a long pause, he spoke to me in in a slow, careful whisper,
+After a long pause, he spoke to me in a slow, careful whisper,

 "You're mother is dead.
 Add her to the tally of people you've killed tonight."